samsonweiner/CNAsim/README.md

 python main.py -m 0 -n 50 -N 1
 ```

-## 2. Whole-genome copy number profiles of 100 tumor cells and 3 subclones with resolution and noise expected of Ginkgo/HMMcopy
+## 2. Whole-genome copy number profiles of 100 tumor cells and 3 subclones with resolution and noise as may result from using Ginkgo/HMMcopy

 ```
 python main.py -m 0 -n 100 -c 3 -v -U -B 500000 -E1 0.04 -E2 0.1
 ```

-## 3. Generating whole-genome sequencing reads of 100 tumor cells using MALBAC
+## 3. Generating whole-genome sequencing reads of 100 tumor cells assuming read depth nonuniformity of MALBAC

 ```
 python main.py -m 1 -n 100 -r hg38.fa -U -C 25 -X 0.5 -Y 0.27
 ```

-## 4. Mimicing large-scale whole-genome 10x genomics breast cancer dataset with ultra-low coverage with synthetic reads and ground truth copy number profiles
+## 4. Mimicing large-scale whole-genome 10x genomics breast cancer dataset with ultra-low coverage with synthetic reads and ground truth copy number profiles leveraging 8 cores.

 ```
-python main.py -m 2 -n 10000 -n1 0.4 -n2 0.05 -c 7 -c2 100 -c3 50 -r path/to/hg38.fa -U -w -v -u 0.2 -C 0.03 -B 5000000
+python main.py -m 2 -n 10000 -n1 0.4 -n2 0.05 -c 7 -c2 100 -c3 50 -r path/to/hg38.fa -U -w -v -u 0.2 -C 0.02 -k 10000 -B 5000000 -P 8
 ```
-Note that running the above command as-is will take an extremely long time.
+It should be noted that even with very low coverage, the above command will take a substantial amount of time (estimated at ~100 hours).
 When generating sequencing data for a large number of cells, it is *strongly* recommended to make use of parallelization.

 ##